 Exclusive Japanese video games

 For the hardcore gamer, certain games are only released on the Japanese market.
 This includes classic games like Pokemon: Green Version for Nintendo Gameboy, as well as newer ones like Tingle’s Balloon Fight (a Zelda spinoff) for the Nintendo DS.
-Mind you, even if you were to find them, these games won’t work on systems purchased in other regions.
+Mind you, even if you were to find them, these games won’t always work on systems purchased in other regions.